w3c/wai-curricula/content/content-author/forms.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate assistive technology interaction with form fields that include accessible error messages.
 Then demonstrate assistive technology interaction with those that do not include such messages.
 Reflect with students on how accessible error messages are essential for people with disabilities and help all users interact with form fields and correct errors.
-* Demonstrate approaches to communicate error messages.
+* Demonstrate approaches for communicating error messages.
 For example, identifying the fields that caused the error and providing suggestions to correct the problem when these suggestions do not compromise the security of the form.
 * Show examples of forms with errors.
 Discuss accessible ways to communicate these errors.

 ### Ideas to Assess Knowledge for Topic